Our students include children from working families, with limited socioeconomic resources and children with developmental delays and disabilities.

 Early Childhood Education

 St. James’s Children’s Center also uses a social-emotional curriculum, based on the CSEFEL program (Center for Social Emotional Foundations for Early Learning).
-This curriculum is designed to provide children with tools and strategies in order to enhance children’s sense of self and support positive relationships.
-At St. James’s Children’s Center, we strive to create an environment that encourages a child’s curiosity and opportunities to develop creative thinking in making decisions and choices within appropriate limits.
+This curriculum is designed to provide children with tools and strategies to enhance their sense of self and support positive relationships.

 Summer Enrichment Program

 At St. James’s Children’s Center, our summer is filled with field trips for all ages in order to connect children to their community and provide them with a wealth of varied experiences.
 Children will play and learn through seeing, touching, listening and feeling the world around them.

 In order to maximize their learning experience, each day children are introduced to the concepts and topics of the day’s field trip before leaving our Center.
 Our curriculum enhances post-field trip learning as well.
 For example, after going to Maymont, if the children seem particularly interested in the animals’ home, further investigation of animals and their habitats would be incorporated into the curriculum.